dqydj/VGAtonic/First_Draft/AVR_ATTiny2313a_Firmware/Readme.md

     Escape - m (Master mode)
     Escape - s (Select CPLD)
+    Escape - Z - r (Set to 8 bit color depth at 160x120 resolution, since we don't know what we were in.)

 Now send it a bunch of random characters - congratulations, you are talking to a serial terminal emulator… in only 128 Bytes of RAM!!!